xen-project/xen/docs/misc/xen-command-line.markdown

 ### dom0\_max\_vcpus
 > `= <integer>`

-Specifiy the maximum number of vcpus to give to dom0.
+Specify the maximum number of vcpus to give to dom0.
 This defaults to the number of pcpus on the host.

 ### dom0\_mem (ia64)